 Gennaro Contaldo, Citalia Brand Ambassador recommends: “The best of Venice, for me, is to get lost among the secluded little alleyways, unknown little bridges, and the many campi (squares) with its churches and palazzi and neighbourhood cafés.
 As soon as I spot laundry hanging outside balconies, I know I’ve hit a local residential area and these are usually the best to stop for a drink and cicchetti.
 Not only more peaceful but you get more of a feel of what local life is like in Venice.”

-Say arrivederci to Venice as you take your private water taxi to Venice Santa Lucia Station to board the train to Lake Garda.
+Say arrivederci to Venice as you take your private water taxi to Venice Santa Lucia Station to board a train to Lake Garda.
 Take a private transfer from the station to your chosen hotel.
 Stroll around the lakeside promenade while enjoying your favourite gelato.
 Relax over dinner on the lake while the sun sets, absorbing breath-taking views.

 The towns surrounding the lake can be accessed by local ferries.
 Sirmione is an ideal choice for those who love to explore the southern part of the lake, whilst towns like Gardone Riviera have easy access to the northern shores of Lake Garda where you can witness the stunning mountain backdrop.
 On a clear day visit Malcesine to take the cable car to the top of Monte Baldo for the best views in town.